-In case the trademark application is not made on the proper form, an objection as following is raised by the Trademark Examiner.
+If the trademark application is not made on a proper form, an objection will be raised by the examiner as follows:

 "The application is made on Form TM-1, for certification mark in respect of goods or services falling in a class, the form of the application should be corrected as TM-4 by filing a request on form TM-16."